pandocorp/EDD_Service/README.md

-# EDD_Service From Load Start Time and Dispatch Time
+# EDD_Service to predict EDD from Load Start Time and Dispatch Time